darinz/PSL/13_recommender_system/05_latent_factor.md

 - **Too low**: Slow convergence
 - **Common strategy**: Start with $`\gamma = 0.01`$ and decrease over time

+**Intuition**: The learning rate is like how much to adjust your cooking based on feedback:
+- **Too high**: Like adding a whole cup of salt when someone says "a bit salty" - you'll overshoot and make it worse
+- **Too low**: Like adding one grain of salt when someone says "needs salt" - you'll never get it right
+- **Decreasing over time**: Like being more careful with adjustments as you get closer to the right recipe

 #### Convergence Criteria

 SGD typically converges when: